-Jim is a Third Year BSSM student from Medowie, Australia.
+Jim was a Third Year BSSM student from Medowie, Australia.
 He is serving with BSSM School Planting and volunteering for Brandon Rice, a First Year Revival Group Pastor.
 In Medowie, Jim is on staff at a church and is planning to plant a school of supernatural ministry upon his return.

 We are hoping that one of the lessons God taught him during his time at BSSM is that God will often use offense to show you different aspects of His unconditional nature.